Differences Cost Accounting and Financial Accounting

-Cost Accounting vs Financial Accounting – Cost accounting and financial accounting both help management make effective decisions.
-Though, the nature and scope of both of these accounting are quite contrary.
+Cost accounting and financial accounting both help management make effective decisions.
+Though, the nature and scope of both of this accounting are quite contrary.

 Cost accounting tells us the expenses of each unit of each product.
 For example, if a company sells three products – product A, product B, and product C; cost accounting helps us how much material, labor etc. are expended in each unit of product A, product B, and product C.

 On the other hand, financial accounting helps us understand how profitable a company is through financial statements.
 For example, if a company has sold $100,000 worth of products in a year and expended $65,000 for making the sales (cost of goods sold plus other operating expenses), then the profit of the company for the year is $35,000.